 Applicants are required to telephone the AIU before they can apply in person, and give some basic personal details over the phone, but not details of their asylum claim.
 They are then given an appointment to attend and register their claim.
 In the meantime they are unable to access financial support or government-provided accommodation.
 In exceptional circumstances - destitution or extreme vulnerability - the Home Office can accept walk-in applications or offer a same or next-day appointment.
-In practice, it is hard to prove that the applicant is destitute or sufficiently vulnerable and some applicants are still turned away and required to wait.
+In practice, it is hard to prove that the applicant is destitute or sufficiently vulnerable and applicants are advised that they may need to advocate for their need to be seen without an appointment.29

 There is no rule laying down a maximum period within which an asylum claim must be registered, after the authority has first been notified of the claim.
-Appointments for the screening interview are usually fixed within one or two weeks after the telephone call, but a recent inspection showed that screening officers struggle to meet their targets22.
-A person who claims asylum on being arrested or detained or during detention is not taken to the AIU but may be screened in detention or at a regional office or even in a police station.
+Appointments for the screening interview are usually fixed within one or two weeks after the telephone call, but a 2017 inspection showed that screening officers struggle to meet their targets.30 A person who claims asylum on being arrested or detained or during detention is not taken to the AIU but may be screened in detention or at a regional office or even in a police station.
 The screening interview in such a case is carried out by an immigration official, not a police officer, but information disclosed during a police interview under caution may be disclosed to the asylum authorities.

 At the screening interview, fingerprints are taken for comparison with databases including Eurodac and the route of travel is inquired into.
 The asylum seeker is asked basic details of their claim.
-Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised child care.23

-The lack of childcare provision at the AIU remains an obstacle to disclosure of sensitive information such as an experience of torture or rape since children may be in the same room as the parent while information on the basis of the claim is taken.
+Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised child care for this first stage of the process.31 The lack of child care provision at the AIU remains an obstacle to disclosure of sensitive information such as an experience of torture or rape since children may be in the same room as the parent while information on the basis of the claim is taken.